TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 * Thus, if for example your pressure sensor range is 0-5PSI, then 0-5Psi will correspond to 0-5V output, and your precision is 0.001 PSI.
 * You would need to test yoru pressure sensor carefully and make sure they are up to spec.
+* For the template data logger (`SDCardDataLogger.ino`) pressure sensor is connected to analog pin A1.

 ## Recording Data to SD Card

 For more detailed guide on using the SD card module, please read https://lastminuteengineers.com/arduino-micro-sd-card-module-tutorial/

+For the SD card module to work with the sample code (`SDCardDataLogger.ino`), connect the pins as follows,

 ![SD Card Module pinout](https://lastminuteengineers.com/wp-content/uploads/arduino/Micro-SD-TF-Card-Module-Pinout-SPI.png)